ElisaSalviato/SAMMY-method_4f/README.md

-# SAMMY-method 4f: bioinformatics analysis and plot generation
+# SAMMY-method 4f: bioinformatics analysis and plots generation

 In this guide it is explained which are the bioinformatic steps to perform analysis of SAMMY-seq (4f protocol) as in "Biochemical properties of chromatin domains define genome compartmentalization" paper.

 In this repository you are going to find three main folders:
-. `Data_processing`: where the scripts to perform the basic bioinformatics analysis starting from a fastq are stored, . `Input_samples`: where some input files for testing are stored (in this guide we are going to analyze them) . `Figure_making`: where the scripts to make the figures presented in the paper are stored . `Analyzed`: where the results of the examples commands performed on `Input_samples` are stored.
+* `Data_processing`: where the scripts to perform the basic bioinformatics analysis starting from a fastq are stored,
+* `Input_samples`: where some input files for testing are stored (in this guide we are going to analyze them)
+* `Figure_making`: where the scripts to make the figures presented in the paper are stored
+* `Analyzed`: where the results of the examples commands performed on `Input_samples` are stored.

 ## 1) Trimming